assadnavi/assadnavi.github.io/_posts/2023-10-09-interview-preparation-array-equal-simple.md

 ## Introduction

 In this article, we present a coding challenge for readers willing to prepare for coding interviews.
-A recursive solution to this challenge is discussed and an implementation is presented in **JavaScript** using the functional programming principles (FP).
-The reader should not necessarily write a recrusive method to complete this challenge.
-The solution logic is language agnostic meaning that, when understood, it can easily be translated to another programming language.
+A solution to this challenge is discussed and an implementation is presented in **JavaScript** using the functional programming principles (FP).
+The solution logic is language agnostic meaning that the building blocks can easily be translated to another programming language.
 This article is addressed to the following people :

 - People preparing for coding interviews
 - People willing to evaluate their coding skills
-- People interested by coding challenge
+- People interested in functional programming (FP)

 <br/>

-## About the challenge
+## About this challenge

-- The difficulty of this challenge is ranked as : **Beginner**
+- The difficulty of this challenge is ranked as **Beginner**
-- The topic of this challenge is categorized as : **Data Structure**
+- The topic of this challenge is categorized as **Data Structure**
-- The solution of this challenge is presented in : **JavaScript**
+- The solution of this challenge is presented in **JavaScript**

 <br/>

 ## Question

-Given two arrays of numbers, **xs** and **ys**, write a function **arrayEqual(xs, ys)** returning true when **xs** and **ys** containt exactly the same elements and in the same order, otherwise false.
+Given two arrays of numbers, **xs** and **ys**, write a function **arrayEqual(xs, ys)** returning true when **xs** and **ys** contain exactly the same elements and in the same order, otherwise false.
 This challenge should be completed without using any similar built-in functions already available to the programmer.

 <br/>